underwires/tutorial-colorslide/README.md

 ```
 function init(self)
+    -- Send a message to the proxy component telling it to start loading its collection
     msg.post("#proxy_level_1", "load")

+    -- Since this game object holds the proxy for the collection that needs input, this game object needs to acquire input focus too
-    msg.post(".", "acquire_input_focus")                -- [1]
+    msg.post(".", "acquire_input_focus")
 end
 ```
-1. Since this game object holds the proxy for the collection that needs input, this game object needs to acquire input focus too.

-Run the game again.
+Build and run the game again.
 Now everything should work as expected.

-Because the game contains four levels you need to add proxy components for the remaining three levels.
-Don't forget to change the *Id* property to a unique name for each level collection so the socket names don't collide when a proxy loads.
+Because the game contains four levels you need to add proxy components for the remaining three levels. <kbd>Right click *loader* in Outline ▸ Add Component ▸ Collection Proxy</kbd>, set the *Id* property to "proxy_level_N" and set the *Collection* property to "/main/level_N/level_N.collection" where N is the level number.
+Open each level collection file from the Assets window and set the *Id* property to a unique name (e.g. use the pattern "level_N")  so the socket names don't collide when a proxy loads.

 <img src="doc/main_proxies.png" srcset="doc/main_proxies@2x.png 2x">

-Test that each level loads by altering the proxy component you send the "load" message:
+Test that each level loads by altering the proxy component you send the "load" message in "loader.script":

 * `msg.post("#proxy_level_1", "load")`
 * `msg.post("#proxy_level_2", "load")`